joakimstenhammar/molsim/doc/molsim.md

 ## Obtaining the Code {#ObtainingtheCode}

 There are two possibilities of how to obtain the code.
-You can either simply download the tarball of the code, or clone the whole repository (recommended).
+You can either simply download the zip of the code, or clone the whole repository.

-### Downloading the tarball
+### Downloading the Zip
 Download the zip from [here](https://github.com/joakimstenhammar/molsim/archive/master.zip) and save it in the directory of your choice.
-Afterwards, navigate to that directory and exctract the source code with
+Afterwards, navigate to that directory and extract the source code with
 ```
-tar -zxf <name of the tar file>
+unzip <name of the zip file>
 ```
-You might want to rename the directory to some more resonable name.
+You might want to rename the directory to some more reasonable name.

 ### Clone the Molsim repository
 Just run